camarman/linux-command-line/fedora_installation_guide/fedora_installation_extra.md

 In order to enable Steam Proton follow these steps

     Steam -> Settings -> Steam Play and toggle the option `Enable Steam Play for Supported Titles.

+## Cisco Anyconnect

+>Cisco VPN adress: vpn.itu.edu.tr

+Run

+    sudo /opt/cisco/anyconnect/bin/vpnui

+If you encounter with an error like this

+    /opt/cisco/anyconnect/bin/vpnui: error while loading shared libraries: libgtk-x11-2.0.so.0: cannot open shared object file: No such file or directory run

+    sudo dnf install libgtk-x11-2.0.so.0

+and it should install `gtk2`.